avigail-hasida-healthy/hio-hio/workshop/003 first-assignment.md

 > You can read more about openapi parameters in swagger openapi specification [here](https://swagger.io/docs/specification/describing-parameters/)

 In the `responses` section, remove the `401:` defenition.
 This route is not secured so it will not response with "Unauthorized".
+Instead, add a `404:` and change the reference to `#/components/responses/NotFound`.

-And edit the `200:` section's `description` to `The user data`.
+Also, edit the `200:` section's `description` to `The user data`.

 Openapi - Done!

-Actually, we are done with declaring the route.
+Actually, we are done declaring the route.
 We can now try it out.

 #### Swagger UI

+The `/docs` / swagger we used in the previous section was the one declared in **hio-api** gateway the services does not have a swagger definition yet, so we should declare a seperate swagger to each of the services.

 Lets add swagger to the **"auth"** service.